lttng/lttng-docs/contents/using-lttng/instrumenting/instrumenting-linux-kernel/instrumenting-linux-kernel-itself/intro.md

 Throughout this section, all file paths are relative to the root of this tree unless otherwise stated.

-You will need a copy of the LTTng-modules Git repository:
+You need a copy of the LTTng-modules Git repository:

 <pre class="term">
 git clone git://git.lttng.org/lttng-modules.git